worldbank/rsocialwatcher/README.md

   token              = TOKEN)
 ```

-__Example 6 [Two parameters, OR and AND condition]:__ MAU/DAU of people who (primarily access Facebook using Mac OS X AND who are likely technology early adopters) OR are interested in computers, who live in the US.
+__Example 6 [Two parameters, OR and AND condition]:__ Facebook users who (primarily access Facebook using Mac OS X AND who are likely technology early adopters) OR are interested in computers, who live in the US.
 Multiple parameters (eg, behavior and interests) are grouped using OR conditions by default.
 The "flex_target" parameters can be used to specify AND conditions across parameters; see [here](https://ramarty.github.io/rSocialWatcher/articles/rsocialwatcher-vignette.html#flexible-targetting-or-and-and) for examples.
 ```r
 intcomp_id <- interests_df %>%
   filter(name == "Computers (computers & electronics))") %>%